Insights

 5. From Data to Insight: The AI Gap

-Even after you have clean, standardized data, one problem remains: making it useful.
+Even after you have clean, standardized data from your health monitoring devices, one problem remains: making it useful.

 Most health and fitness apps end up as dashboards full of numbers.
 Users see their steps, sleep scores, and heart rates — but they don’t know what to do with them.
 Data without context does not improve health.